itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 When a note is created the timestamp should shown with the prefix createdAt and when a note gets updated it should be shown with the updatedAt prefix.

 For all kinds of utility functions we can create a new directory called `utils` under the `src` directory.
 And inside `utils` we can create a new file called `formatDate.ts` for the formatting function.

+## Creating Notes from the Frontend

+We need to add a way to create notes from the frontend.
+We have all the endpoint we need and we only just need some sort of a form in our react app where we can enter new notes title and text and send them to our server.

+We have the `fetch` call in the `App.tsx` file now.
+We move this to a separate file for better organization.
+So, we don't have the endpoint and method string in our react component.

+We can create a new directory inside `src` directory called `network`.
+And there we can create a new file called `notes_api.ts`.

+> [!TIP] > `.tsx` files are there to build react components.
+For other functionalities we use `.ts` files.

+## Error Handling from React

+We are sending different types of status codes to the frontend with the responses to the http request.
+When there is an error, we send some specific status codes indicating that error.
+(We set them up manually while developing the backend)

+So, we need to handle those errors in the frontend correctly.
+Otherwise there won't be any indication about the error in the frontend and the application will be crashed.
+(Errors will only be displayed in the console if we don't handle them properly)

+We need to handle errors when the status code in `400` or `500`.

+- `400`: Bad request
+- `500`: Internal Server Error

+For handle this, we need throw an error from the frontend when we receive a error from backend.
+So, frontend will show error alerts for the user.